 Eventually, Nitake found her footing by displaying the same consistency and commitment in the classroom that she had on the court.

-“In basketball, you have to be determined and focused because you can easily be like, ‘I’m not feeling it today.
+“In basketball, you must be determined and focused because you can easily be like, ‘I’m not feeling it today.
 I’ll just put up a couple shots in the gym, and I’ll be done,’” she says.
 “And if you only study for as long as you feel like it, then you’re probably not going to reach your goal.
 You have to have a strong mindset, know what you’re going to accomplish before you set out to do it, and get it done.”

 Nitake also set out to start a Bible study for her UCSD classmates.
 Her group regularly hosted events and small groups, creating an environment where students could be spurred on in their studies and in their faith and where others could hear the gospel.
 “I was hoping to create a light on campus,” Nitake says.